+2.2.
+That a better understanding of the demographic dimensions of poverty and hunger is essential for a more effective implementation of the MDG.

-2 That demographic factors, not just mortality but a wide range of other ones, play a central role as determinants and consequences of poverty and hunger, and that a better understanding of the demographic dimensions of each is essential for a more effective implementation of the MDGs.
+Demographic factors, not just mortality but a wide range of other ones, play a central role as determinants and consequences of poverty and hunger.
 Mortality is, by definition, a demographic variable, but beyond this and beyond infant and maternal death, there are other demographic aspects, that must be taken into account in the MDGs.
-This holds true even for the population factor of mortality - eg a recognition of the significance age-specific differences in rates - if the MDGs are to be addressed more effectively.
-The endogenisation of a demographic perspective into MDG-planning will, at the very least, minimise the risk of loose interpretations of the MDG principles and thus increase the effectiveness of MDG action programmes.
+This holds true even for the population factor of mortality - e.g., the recognition of the significance of age-specific differences in rates - if the MDGs are to be addressed more effectively.
+The endogenisation of a demographic perspective into MDGplanning will, at the very least, minimize the risk of loose interpretations of the MDG principles and thus increase the effectiveness of MDG action programmes.
 Population is not about counting people; it is about ensuring that people count in policy and planning.
 This returns the argument to the basic point made at the very beginning - that development, and thus the MDGs, are strategies by which human wellbeing is improved.

-Starting with age-specific rates of mortality and their impacts - the most poignant example of which is the death of the child-rearing generation, and as a consequence increases in the rates of orphanhood and declines in productivity, that in turn threaten food security, in parts of Africa because of the way HIV/AIDS has cut a swathe through the population at active ages.
+Age: Let us start with age-specific rates of mortality and their impacts.
+The most poignant example is the death of the child-rearing generation which as a consequence increases the rates of orphanhood and decreases productivity, which in turn threaten food security, in parts of Africa because of the way HIV/AIDS has cut a swathe through the population at active ages.
 One could cite many other examples of why the formulation and implementation of the MDGs must be systematically underpinned by an appreciation of demographic factors.
-Some might be

-- Geographical distribution and redistribution of the population -- think of the burgeoning metropoli of the third world.
-Or consider the pressures of poverty that push Chinese from underdeveloped regions to join the country's huge "floating population", which is itself highly age-specific in structure; or analogous movements that are illegally played out every single night, mainly by the same age-group, say at the Straits of Gibaltrar or along the US-Mexican border.
-Or think of the queues of young Pakistani men or of young South-east Asian women waiting for flights to the Gulf States, and sometimes to an uncertain future ; and in their regions of origin these young, frequently undocumented, migrants leave behind a labour force depleted by the absence of its most active members, often in areas that are environmentally threatened; - Family life it is younger families that are most likely to have to shoulder the costs of child-rearing yet which may be the poorest for a number of reasons (eg the need to share their family income, shelter, food etc among their children, typically more numerous in poor regions, as well as the parents.
+Geographical distribution and redistribution of the population: Think of the burgeoning metropolises of the third world.
+Or consider the pressures of poverty that push Chinese from underdeveloped regions to join the country's huge "floating population", which is itself highly age-specific in structure; or analogous movements that are illegally played out every single night, mainly by the same age-group, say at the Straits of Gibraltar or along the US-Mexican border.
+Or think of the queues of young Pakistani men or of young South-east Asian women waiting for flights to the Gulf States, and sometimes to an uncertain future.
+In their regions of origin these young, frequently undocumented, migrants leave behind a labour force depleted by the absence of its most active members, often in areas that are environmentally threatened.

+Family life: It is younger families that are most likely to have to shoulder the costs of child-rearing yet which may be the poorest for a number of reasons (e.g. the need to share their family income, shelter, food etc among their children, typically more numerous in poor regions, as well as the parents).
 Then there are the problems of a sole-parent, whether widowed or separated, a person typically in the prime childrearing ages, who has to balance income generation, necessary to sustain their family, with all the caring and nurturing demands of family life.
-And there is the fact that, even among the better-off in cash societies, career promotion and thus income may increase after the heaviest pressures of child-rearing have declined);
+And there is the fact that, even among the better-off in cash societies, career promotion and thus income may increase after the heaviest pressures of child-rearing have declined.